AshCashh/University-Notes/My Second Brain/IPv4 Addressing.md

 - Valid host addresses only use numbers from 1-254

 # Network Masking
 Masking is a process that extracts the address of the physical network from an IP address.
-Usually when a router forwards packets from one network to another it uses this masking to identify if the packets belong to its network or not.
+Usually when a [[Routers & Routing|Router]] forwards packets from one network to another it uses this masking to identify if the packets belong to its network or not.
 ## Role of the Network Mask
 A network mask determines which part of address denotes the network portion.
 Has 32-bits, 1 signifies the networking bits in the IP address.
 0 signifies thee host bits in the IP address.
 Default subnet mask for:
 ![[Pasted image 20230805175701.png|300]]
-Can be represented in "slash" notation (e.g. "/16").
+Can be represented in [[Classless Inter-Domain Routing|CIDR]] notation (e.g. "/16").
 Address and network prefix may then be shown in a compact manner (`131.181.0.0/16`).
 The "/16" is the same as `255.255.0.0`.
 (16 bits)